psolymos/bananas/README.md

 remotes::install_github("psolymos/bananas")
 ```

-A sequence of images were taken of 11 bana fruits over 21 days:
+A sequence of images were taken of 11 banana fruits over 21 days:

 ![](26_B.gif)